ServerlessOpsIO/serverlessops-workshops/04-security/01-application/README.md

 # Serverless Application Security

-In this module we'll add a new feature to Wild Rydes.
-However, this new feature has a variety of application security issues that require fixing.
-We'll find and fix these issues.
+In this workshop we plan to add a new feature to Wild Rydes.
+To do so, we've created a new service called _wild-rydes-feedback_.
+However, this new service has a variety of application security issues that require fixing.

+In this module we'll find and fix these issues.

 ## Goals and Objectives: